adueck/quickjournal/README.md

 ### How it works

 1. Run `j` from the command line
-2. Up pops a text file in VIM with named after the current date (YYYY/MM/DD.txt)
+2. Up pops a text file in VIM with named after the current date `YYYY-MM-DD.txt`
 3. Do this day after day, and you'll have a folder full of beautifully archived memories

 ### How to make it (for people with bash)